orangejuice/blog/data/activity/movie-哪啊哪啊神去村-2014/record.en.md

 date: 2021-08-20 04:22:42+08:00
 douban:
   rating: 8.6
-  subtitle: 2014 / Japan / Drama Comedy / Shûichi Yaguchi / Shota Sometani Masami
+  subtitle: 2014 / Japan / Drama Comedy / Directed by Koji Yakusho / Starring Sho
-    Nagasawa
+    Sakurai, Masami Nagasawa
 ---

-Although the protagonist's glow makes it a bit cliché, the romance still has the power to touch the heart.
-The protagonist shows potential, regardless of whether it's his facial or body acting, the other actors' hilarious actions often make people feel like it's the protagonist directing on the side.
-Those shots where one is attacking and one is yielding are great.
-This fantastical scene of the festival lifts the half-day long suspense.
-Away from the network, there is a simple yet loving paradise with handsome men and beautiful women.
-A love story of decisive men who are singularly focused on you, innocent and lovely countryside girls, respects for nature, love naturally given, bathed in tradition where the mountain god helps humans, a song of contemporary people's fantasies.
+Although the male lead's aura makes it a bit clichéd, the romance still possesses the power to strike directly at the heart.
+The male lead is promising, handling both facial and physical acting prolific apparently guiding other actors in their comedic antics right beside him.
+The push and pull scenes are brilliantly executed.
+This surreal and mystical festival does not disappoint, keeping half a day's suspense alive.
+Far from the internet, this idyllic haven full of love includes handsome men and beautiful women, a steadfast man devoted to you, a pure and brave countryside beauty, reverence for nature, nature loving you back, bathed in tradition, with the mountain god bringing good fortune to people, a song of fantasy for the modern day.